Dhrumit1314/ML-InsightHub/README.md

 ## Note
 - Ensure you have trained a model before attempting to download it.
 - The application provides flexibility for regression tasks only.
 The application is still under development for classification tasks.

+## Contributing
+1. Fork the repository.
+2. Create a new branch: `git checkout -b feature_branch`.
+3. Commit your changes: `git commit -m 'Add new feature'`.
+4. Push to the branch: `git push origin feature_branch`.
+5. Open a pull request.